 Unrestricted and restricted research support allows the college's biomedical and clinical researchers to conduct pilot research projects that often lead to better treatments and cures for illnesses.

-The College of Medicine Loyalty Fund
+The College of Medicine Alumni Loyalty Fund

-The College of Medicine Loyalty Fund supports a wide range of resources designed to support enhanced learning through the university, including:
+This fund supports a wide range of resources designed to support enhanced learning for our students, including:

-- Expanded educational opportunities for students and alumni
+- Expanded educational opportunities